TabbyML/tabby/README.md

 Here are some scenarios where this project could be used:

 * You want to accelarate standard translation models for production usage, especially on CPUs.
-* You need to embed translation models in an existing application without adding large dependencies.
+* You need to embed translation models in an existing application without adding complex dependencies.
 * You need portable binaries that automatically dispatch the execution to the best instruction set.
 * Your application requires custom threading and memory usage control.